tharoun/tharoun/README.md

 ## 👤 About Me

 I'm a **quantitative Data Analyst & Scientist** with a strong background in statistical modeling, data pipeline engineering, and credit risk modeling.
-Holding a **Master's in Applied Econometrics & Statistics** from the University of Orléans (France) and an engineering degree from **ENSAE Dakar**, I combine rigorous analytical thinking with a passion for building reliable, production-ready data  & AI solutions.
+Holding a **Master's in Applied Econometrics & Statistics** from the University of Orléans (France) and an engineering degree from **ENSAE Dakar**, I combine rigorous analytical thinking with a passion for building reliable, production-ready data solutions.

 ---